So You’re Thinking of Changing Careers

 Career change can be a daunting and yet very rewarding process.
 Rewarding because you are challenged and excited about learning and using new skills and abilities.
 Daunting because you may have to begin at an entry-level position and have to work your way back to your present level of expertise.
 I remember once when a new hardware platform entered the marketplace and I wanted to get my hands on that system more that anything.
 I took a 25% pay cut to get on the new system and learn it, but a year later, I had almost doubled my salary.
 I took the 25% cut in pay because the skills required for the new system were scarce and the market was paying premium wages for the new skills.

-See also 8 Tips To Choose Your Career Carefully
+See also 5 Personal Growth Tips That Will Boost Your Career

 One thing’s for sure, if you want to change careers, you must make a plan and work it.
 Like anything else, you will need to set goals, do your research and follow the steps to achievement of your goals.
 You must: